ajv-validator/ajv/README.md

 ## Features

 - Ajv implements full JSON Schema [draft 6](http://json-schema.org/) and draft 4 standards:
-  - all validation keywords (see [JSON-Schema validation keywords](https://github.com/epoberezkin/ajv/blob/master/KEYWORDS.md))
+  - all validation keywords (see [JSON Schema validation keywords](https://github.com/epoberezkin/ajv/blob/master/KEYWORDS.md))
   - full support of remote refs (remote schemas have to be added with `addSchema` or compiled to be available)
   - support of circular references between schemas
   - correct string lengths for strings with unicode pairs (can be turned off)